sboday/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

    <Requirements for Verified Track Cohorts>` for using cohorts to deliver
    differentiated content to your verified track learners.

+.. note:: If you want to use this feature in a course that is live, and verified track learners might already have enrolled, contact your edX partner manager to discuss configuration possibilities and how to migrate existing verified track learners to the correct cohort.

 .. contents::
   :local:
   :depth: 1